enciphers-team/ThreadsApp/README.md

 ### Some points about the app:
 1. All Users and New Users section will show other users, but not yourself.
-2. Demo of the app {Not meant for testing/training purpose} : https://threadsapp.co.in/
+2. Want to use a live version of the app {Hosted by Enciphers}, for training?
+Drop us an email at training@enciphers.com